dat3Cph/material/flow5/week1-getting-started/ReactExercise0.md

 ## 2. Understanding ES6 Modules – import and export

+This exercise is about splitting a Javascript file into several parts, and putting the pieces together in a modular fashion.

+Skim through this article on [import and export of modules in Javascript](https://www.freecodecamp.org/news/javascript-modules/).

 2.1 In the src folder, create a new JavaScript file called `file1.js` and paste in the following content:

 ```javascript